asdfdotdev/utm.codes/README.txt

 = What if I need custom parameters in my links? =

 Simply add the parameter to your Link URL (e.g. https://example.com/?param=value) and utm.codes will append your utm code values to the end of the url when you save the link.

+= What if I need custom parameter formats? =

+Adding your own custom formatting is easy with an API filter.
+Visit our GitHub wiki for examples and more details.

+= What if I want to share links on a social network your settings don't support? =

+Adding your own custom social network options is easy with an API filter.
+Visit our GitHub wiki for examples and more details.

+= I love this plugin. =

+That isn't a question.
+But thank you.

 == Screenshots ==